 In July of 2017, the MPCA received funding from the Minnesota Environment and Natural Resources Trust Fund to make groundwater data from Superfund sites more accessible to the public.
 With this funding the MPCA is beginning a three-year project that will make the information accessible in a new way.

-The project will compile groundwater data from the MPCA’s Superfund program into a central database and will produce a web-based interactive map along with supporting data files.
+The project will compile groundwater data from the MPCA’s and MDA's Superfund program into a central database and will produce a web-based interactive map along with supporting data files.
 The project will be broken up into three pieces:

 - Year 1 activities will include extracting groundwater data from individual MPCA files to populate the centralized EQuIS water-quality database.

 - During year 2, staff will begin mapping areas of groundwater contamination using the compiled data.
 There are multiple options for displaying this data.
 The agency will consult with stakeholders to determine what format best suits users’ needs.

 - In year 3, the web-based data and map application will be made available to the public.